thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 5.4 Appending and prepending
 ----------------------------

-Working in an equivalent way to `th:attr`, Thymeleaf offers the `th:attrappend` and `th:attrprepend` attributes, which append (suffix) or prepend (prefix) the result of their evaluation to the existing attribute values.
+Thymeleaf also offers the `th:attrappend` and `th:attrprepend` attributes, which append (suffix) or prepend (prefix) the result of their evaluation to the existing attribute values.

-For example, you might want to store the name of a CSS class to be added (not set, just added) to one of your buttons in a context variable, because the specific CSS class to be used would depend on something that the user did before.
+For example, you might want to store the name of a CSS class to be added (not set, just added) to one of your buttons in a context variable, because the specific CSS class to be used would depend on something that the user did before:
-Easy:

 ```html
 <input type="button" value="Do it!" class="btn" th:attrappend="class=${' ' + cssStyle}" />